 What Is Gourmet Sea Salt?

-When it comes to salt, what exactly does artisan mean?
+When it comes to salt, what exactly does artisanal sea salt mean?

 And no, it’s not just a fancy word for more expensive!

-And yes, it is more expensive and this because artisan refers to the way it is produced.
+And yes, it is more expensive and this because artisanal refers to the way the salt is produced.

 Very often these salts are made by hand, and all are exceptionally high quality.

 With food products, and particularly sea salt, it refers to harvesting by hand in a way that causes the salt to retain its original qualities.

 This results in salts that are full of vibrant flavors from the water that they originated in, the earth on the ocean floor, the unique mix of minerals, and even the specific flora and fauna in the area.

 That sounds great, I know, but does it make it worth paying a premium for a few ounces of crafted sea salt versus just a few cents for that big tub of table salt at the grocery store?

 While it’s true that table salt and sea salt are both fundamentally made out of saltwater, the processing makes a big difference.